kratisto/docs/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated/guide.en-ca.md

 - A remote connection client application compatible with the OpenSSH protocol

 > [!primary]
 > This guide is not applicable for connections to standard **Windows Server** operating systems since they rely on the `Remote Desktop Protocol` (RDP) by default.
+SSH connections are used for the OVHcloud rescue mode however.
 >
 > You can find more information in the [Go further](#gofurther) section of this guide.
 >